chromium/chromium/docs/webapps/integration-testing-framework.md

 An action template with arguments that can take N * M * (...etc) values for all combinations of each argument type specified.
 The action names are the concatenations of the template name and the corresponding value name, separated by an underscore (`_`).
 For example, the `clear_app_badge` template generates the `clear_app_badge_SiteA` and `clear_app_badge_SiteB` actions.
 A three-argument action like `install_policy_app` may generate many actions, for example: `install_policy_app_SiteA_Windowed_NoShortcut`, `install_policy_app_SiteA_Windowed_Shortcut`, `install_policy_app_SiteA_Browser_NoShortcut`, etc

 The templates also support [parameterizing](#parameterized-action) an action, which causes any test that uses the action to be expanded into multiple tests, one per specified output action.
 Arguments carry over into the output action by using bash-style string replacement of argument values.
 If an output action doesn't support a given argument value then that parameterization is simply excluded during test generation.

+Similarly, the templates support specifying `ArgType::All` as an argument, signifying that the test can be expanded into multiple tests, one for each argument value.
+This is also supported in the parameterized actions field.

 To see any "skipped" parameterized output functions, please run the script with the `-v` option to see the log.